List of avenues in Edmonton: 101 Avenue

 101 Avenue is a major arterial road in east Edmonton.
 101 Avenue begins at 84 Street as a residential collector road to Terrace Road at Capilano Mall.
 101 Avenue continues east from Terrace Road, with through traffic following 101 Avenue – Terrace Road to 98 Avenue.
 At 34 Street, 101 Avenue enters Strathcona County and becomes Baseline Road.

-101 Avenue is the alignment for two other major named roadways in Edmonton; Jasper Avenue through downtown and the portion Stony Plain Road west of 149 Street.
+101 Avenue is the alignment for two other major named roadways in Edmonton; Jasper Avenue through downtown and the portion of Stony Plain Road west of 149 Street.

 102 Avenue

-102 Avenue short arterial road west of downtown Edmonton.
+102 Avenue is a short arterial road west of downtown Edmonton.
 It begins at Stony Plain Road east of 142 Street (through traffic follows westbound Stony Plain Road) and travels east.
 At 124 Street, 102 Avenue becomes a residential street while inbound traffic to downtown is directed to take 124 Street to Jasper Avenue; 102 Avenue ends at 111 Street.

-102 Avenue begins again at 109 Street and passes through downtown Edmonton, ending at a five-way intersection at Jasper Avenue and 95 Street.
+102 Avenue begins again at 109 Street and passes through downtown Edmonton, ending just before the intersection of Jasper Avenue and 95 Street.
+The Valley Line of the Edmonton LRT travels in the 102 Avenue right of way between 102 Street and 95 Street, and the alignment of the west phase of the Valley Line will be in the 102 Avenue right of way between 107 Street and 102 Street.
+Because of the LRT tracks and bike lane, traffic between 107 Street and 95 Street is one-way, single lane; either eastbound between 107 Street and 97 Street, or westbound between 97 Street and 95 Street.
+Construction of the west phase of the Valley Line is scheduled to be completed in 2028.

 103A/104 Avenue

-103A/104 Avenue short arterial road in central Edmonton.
+103A/104 Avenue is a short arterial road in central Edmonton.
 104 Avenue begins at 121 Street (westbound traffic continues as Stony Plain Road) and continues east through Downtown Edmonton along the former downtown alignment of the Canadian National Railway.
 At 101 Street, the roadway becomes 103A Avenue and ends at the intersection of Jasper Avenue and 92 Street.
 It passes by major landmarks such as MacEwan University City Centre Campus, Rogers Place, the CN Tower, Edmonton City Hall, and the Royal Alberta Museum.

+104 Avenue was identified as the right of way alignment of the western phase of the Valley Line of the Edmonton LRT between 121 Street and 107 Street, to the intersection of Stony Plain Road and 156 Street.
+Construction of the west phase of the Valley Line is scheduled to be completed in 2028.